doronz88/swift_reversing/README.md

 - `__TEXT.__swift5_proto`: This section is a list of relative pointers to __Protocol Conformance Descriptors__ (https://github.com/swiftlang/swift/blob/main/include/swift/ABI/Metadata.h#L2773-L2784).
 Each of these point to the __TEXT.__const section.

 ```
-  /// The protocol being conformed to.
+  /// The Protocol Descriptor being conformed to.
   TargetRelativeContextPointer<Runtime, TargetProtocolDescriptor> Protocol;

   // Some description of the type that conforms to the protocol.